GoogleChrome/web.dev/src/site/content/en/learn/design/intro/index.md

 The browser generates a crawlbar—the horizontal equivalent of a scrollbar—and the user has to move the whole page left and right to see all the content.

 <figure class="w-figure">
-{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/bnh7fDiGjFhdBHTD5CJ8.png", alt="A website that appears cut-off to the right due to being too wide for the viewport.", width="420", height="640" %}
+{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/bnh7fDiGjFhdBHTD5CJ8.png", alt="A website that appears cut-off to the right due to being too wide for the viewport.", width="420", height="640", class="w-screenshot" %}
 <figcaption class="w-figcaption">The Yahoo website from the early 2000s as experienced in a browser that's narrower than the site's 800 pixel wide design.
 Screenshot from <a href="https://archive.org">archive.org</a></figcaption>
 </figure>